neilsf/XC-BASIC/README.md

 Arrays must be defined using the `DIM` statement.
 As of the current version, maximum two-dimensional arrays are supported and both dimensions are limited to a length of 32767 elements.
 However, this is just a theoretical limit, in practice you'll run out of memory earlier.
 Arrays are zero-based (the first index is 0) and only integers may be used as indices.

-The syntax to define array is the following (not square brackets):
+The syntax to define array is the following (note the square brackets):

 	dim variable[x_len, y_len]